Tawnygoody/Fastara/README.md

 - View Recipe Page (When not logged in / registered)
     - Below the title of the recipe is a card with an image of the recipe with some information relating to the recipe (calories, cook time, prep time, servings and whether it is vegetarian/ vegan).
-Image of the recipe is crucial - saying goes "people eat with their eyes" - this is definately relevant when coming to recipe websites.
-The images are styled so they do not stretch, and should look appealing on all device sizes.
+Image of the recipe is crucial - saying goes "people eat with their eyes" - this is definitely relevant when coming to recipe websites.
+The images are styled so they do not stretch and should look appealing on all device sizes.
-    - Below the recipe card is section to encourage the user to register / log in.
-If the ingredients / methods fields were shown to an un-registered user, there may be no incentive for a user to register.
-Un-regisered users have the basic information they need to determine whether recipes appeal to them.
+    - Below the recipe card is a section to encourage the user to register / log in.
+If the ingredients / methods fields were shown to an unregistered user, there may be no incentive for a user to register.
+Unregisered users have the basic information they need to determine whether recipes appeal to them.
     - At the bottom of the page is a button to take the user back to the recipes page.
 - View Recipe Page (When user is logged in)